shangkexin/The_Institute_for_Health_Metrics_and_Evaluation_IHME/README.md

 # The_Institute_for_Health_Metrics_and_Evaluation_IHME
-Importing python codes and related files for The_Institute_for_Health_Metrics_and_Evaluation_IHME https://pardeewiki.du.edu//index.php?title=IHME
+Importing python codes and related files for The_Institute_for_Health_Metrics_and_Evaluation_IHME https://pardeewiki.du.edu//index.php?title=IHME 21 series in IFsHistSeries.db, 1 series in IFs.db.